theAlpha06/Modular-Score-Management/README.md

 ```bash
 mongodb+srv://thealpha06:thealpha06@cluster0.6xsrrev.mongodb.net/moduleplayer
 ```
+NOTE: Although, this is not a good practise to public connection strings, we generally keep it in `.env` file.

 - If you don't have MongoDB Compass then just change the monguri in the `server.js` to one of the below address.
 ```bash